Membership

 Membership Benefits

-The Guild membership yearly fee is $55 (all ages).
-Benefits of membership include:
+The Guild membership yearly fee is $70.
+Benefits include:

-The attached Membership Brochure describes the many benefits of being a member of Empire Quilters.
+Membership Brochure - describes the many benefits of being a member of Empire Quilters.

 Be sure to introduce yourself to us as a new member at the next guild meeting.
 You're sure to be warmly greeted!

-The membership application is a PDF file, and requires Adobe Acrobat Reader.
+The membership application was a PDF file, which required Adobe Acrobat Reader.
 If you need Adobe Acrobat, you can download it free from Adobe by clicking their icon:

 Guild Events and Activities